jdisc/integration-webui-sample/GRAPHQL_API.md

 ```

-### 2. Get device information.
+## 2. Get device information.
-Here an example query to fetch information for a list of device IDs.
+Here an example query to fetch device information for a list of device IDs.
 You can modify the query to fetch the needed attributes for your specific use case.

 ```json
 query deviceDetailsByIDs {